neelanjan00/harness-chaos-demo/README.md

 with minor changes to service type (NodePort/Loadbalancer/Ingress)

 ## Credits
-The sample Kubernetes application used in this demo is originally from @ecointet-harness's [platform-demo](https://github.com/wings-software/platform-demo2) with some minor tweaks to the container image and installation manifest (app deployed as a statefulset with PVs from a default storage class as opposed to a deployment using GCS bucket).
+The sample Kubernetes application used in this demo is originally from **@ecointet-harness**'s [platform-demo](https://github.com/wings-software/platform-demo2) with some minor tweaks to the container image and installation manifest (app deployed as a statefulset with PVs from a default storage class as opposed to a deployment using GCS bucket).

 *Note: The choice of app is to maintain some level of consistency with the standard Harness (CI/CD/FF/CCM) demos, so that the demo-artifacts can be reused even after HCE is fully integrated as a module within the Harness platform.*